41north/besu-exflo/README.md

 1. Go to [releases](https://github.com/41North/exflo/releases) and download the `tar` or `zip` file and extract it.
 2. [Besu docker image](https://hub.docker.com/r/hyperledger/besu) exposes a `/etc/besu/plugins` folder where it loads the jars.
-3. Add a bind volume where to put Exflo jar.
+3. Add a bind volume where to put Exflo's jar.
 4. If you want to tweak default params, we recommend you to take a look on the [usage section](.github/USAGE.md).

 Here's an example of a possible docker configuration using `docker-compose` syntax: